-You as a reader of blogs and viewer of social media can rarely tell is a sponsored post is directly from the brand or through a network.
+You as a reader of blogs and viewer of social media can rarely tell if a sponsored post is directly from the brand or through a network.
 Some, like ShopStyle and IZEA, will require disclosure that mentions both them and the brand.
 Others prefer to stay behind the scenes.
 It doesn’t really affect your experience, the only one affected is the influencer.
 For the influencer network to make money, they get a percentage of what the company is offering for the campaign.
 The more they make, the less the influencer sees.

 There are some ethical influencer networks that offer a fair rate, there are others that take advantage offering ridiculously low rates or just gifted product in exchange for the sponsored post.
 Companies use multiple influencer networks too.
 Therefore Jane, Sue, Beth, and Kelly could all be contracted to share an Instagram photo of them raving about the same face cream.
 They are all between the ages of 24-35 who are moms and live in a major metro area.
 They have relatively the same number of followers and get around the same number of likes and comments on each post.
-But Jane received $1,000, Sue got $400, Beth received $75, and Kelly just got three jars of the cream in a box full of sizzle with a branded pocket mirror and a lollypop.
+But Jane received $1,000, Sue got $400, Beth received $75, and Kelly just got three jars of the cream in a box full of sizzle with a branded pocket mirror and a lollipop.

 Bloggers Make Money from Guest Posts

 Brands and marketers will offer to write a “quality guest post” for a blogger’s site and pay the blogger to publish it.
 Some read like an ad, some almost sound exactly like the voice of the website.
 Unless the site uses a byline, it’s nearly impossible to distinguish these from sponsored posts created by the website or blog.
 These are done to increase awareness and to use the Google ranking of the blog to reach a larger audience.
-Please note Wardrobe Oxygen never has nor never will accept paid guest posts.
+Please note: Wardrobe Oxygen never has nor never will accept paid guest posts.

-Bloggers Make Money from Creating Products
+Influencers Make Money from Creating Products

-How Much Does a Blogger Make?
+How Much Money Does an Influencer Make?

 In a perfect world, bloggers make a rate dependent on their traffic and/or the results of previous campaigns or affiliate sales.
 The more traffic you have, the more you make because you’ll have more eyes on the product.
 If you’ve proven that your existing audience already likes the product, it’s easy to be paid more because the company knows they will get a return on investment.
 Some companies have larger budgets, some contracts have additional asks (shares on social media, posts on Instagram, etc.) and therefore offer a higher rate.